Prior Learning from Experience

 Costs: The PLE Document Assessment Fee

-Note: Assessment fees are not used in the calculation of financial aid, and financial aid funds cannot be used to pay for assessment fees.
+Note: Assessment fees are not used in the calculation of financial aid.

 - The PLE program is only open to admitted students.

-- PLE does not award credit for any experience gained after admission to Evergreen, such as experience gained while on academic leave.
+- PLE does not award credit for any experience gained after enrollment at Evergreen, such as experience gained while on academic leave.

 - PLE credit may not duplicate credit earned for any other academic work.